Overv/openstreetmap-tile-server/README.md

 You can find an example of the import performance to expect with this image on the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Osm2pgsql/benchmarks#debian_9_.2F_openstreetmap-tile-server).

+## Editing Styles
+You can edit the style of the map by either replacing or editing /home/renderer/src/openstreetmap-carto/mapnik.xml.

+To replace:
+ docker cp mapnik.xml /home/renderer/src/openstreetmap-carto/

+To edit in place:
+ docker exec -t -i <name of your container> /bin/bash apt install vi vi /home/renderer/src/openstreetmap-carto/mapnik.xml

+Once edited, save the file, then clear the tile cache: rm -rf /var/lib/mod_tile/ajt/

+exit out of the container and restart the container: docker restart <name of your container>

+The tiles will now be updated with your new style.
+You'll probably need to clear your browser's cache.

 ## Troubleshooting

 ### ERROR: could not resize shared memory segment / No space left on device